APA 8-ball Doubles Championship

 - There is an enforced casual dress code described in the Event Program.
 Any player that the Tournament Director considers inappropriately dressed will be asked to change.

 discretion.
-If a player is put up to play and does not have his or her Photo ID, the match will be forfeited to the player’s opponent without right of protest or appeal.
+If a player is put up to play and does not have their Photo ID, the match will be forfeited to the player’s opponent without right of protest or appeal.
 This rule will be enforced regardless of whether the player’s Photo ID was lost, left somewhere, or the player needs to go get it.
-Anyone posing as someone they are not and/or any player who cannot verify that he or she is the registered participant identified on the scoresheet is subject to immediate disqualification from the Tournament and is subject to indefinite suspension from participation in APA, in APA’s sole judgment and discretion.
+Anyone posing as someone they are not and/or any player who cannot verify that they are the registered participant identified on the scoresheet is subject to immediate disqualification from the Tournament and is subject to indefinite suspension from participation in APA, in APA’s sole judgment and discretion.

 - All men participating in this Tournament must play at skill level 3 or higher.

 - Any player entering the Tournament under fraudulent or false pretenses or participating in the Tournament under fraudulent or false pretenses will be disqualified.
 Players may also be disqualified for excessive skill level movement, irregularities or falsification of any scoresheet or Certification Statement, or for sportsmanship violations affecting the integrity of the Tournament, APA or the sport.

 - APA has the absolute and final authority to make all rulings relating to, or having an effect on, the Tournament and APA Members’ participation in the Tournament, including, but not limited to, rulings regarding player ability, skill level assignment, adjustments of a player’s skill levels and disqualifications.
 If a player is disqualified from this Tournament for any reason, that player will forfeit all titles, awards, and prize money they would otherwise be entitled to, and receive a minimum two-year suspension of their membership in APA.
 Disqualification can occur prior to, during, or after the Tournament.